agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 ---

-[^1]: About 221 shares with an estimated value of $158.
-For the record, they also buy me dinner when I come in to mentor after work.
+[^1]: For the record, they also buy me dinner when I come in to mentor after work.